MM53/eportfolio-kubernetes/tutorial/Readme.md

 Install the service with: `kubectl apply -f https://github.com/MM53/eportfolio-kubernetes/raw/master/examples/hello-world-service-node-port.yaml`

-Now you already can access your application from every device in the same network by using the IP of the node and the port you will see under `NodePort`, when running `kubectl describe service hello-world`.
+Now you can already access your application from every device within the same network by using the IP of the node and the port you will see under `NodePort`, when running `kubectl describe service hello-world`.

 But there is another better way to achieve this if your application only needs HTTP or HTTPS traffic.
 In this case you could use an ingress.
 This is some type of "proxy" where you could configure different paths or hostnames to be routed to different services.

-As we only have one endpoint at this time it will be enough to configure a default backend as followed:
+As we only have one endpoint at this time, it will be enough to configure a default backend as followed:

 ```yaml
 apiVersion: networking.k8s.io/v1beta1